 If you’re a parent with a child, who shows signs of the narcissistic personality disorder.

-Young toddlers and teenagers can act narcissistic, people can have narcissistic characteristics this doesn’t necessarily mean they have the narcissistic personality disorder, most people can have positive and negative personality traits, for example someone can be confident and not go around putting others down or exploiting others, yet if they don’t have more characteristics of NPD they are most likely not a narcissist.
+Young toddlers and teenagers can act narcissistically.
+People can have narcissistic characteristics this doesn’t necessarily mean they have the narcissistic personality disorder, most people can have positive and negative personality traits, for example, someone can be confident and not go around putting others down or exploiting others, yet if they don’t have more characteristics of NPD they are most likely not a narcissist.

 Some adult children could have a borderline personality disorder, or if they had a traumatic childhood or a narcissistic parent, they could be suffering from CPTSD.

 Some young toddlers come across as self-entitled and throw major tantrums when they don’t get their own way, and this can be just a normal part of growing up, some teenagers can have mood swings and be incredibly selfish, again this can be a normal part of growing up.
 So many class those with the disorder as toddlers in adults body’s, That never learned to the difference between right and wrong, and never learned how to tell the truth.
 As a toddler to save themselves for getting into trouble when asked if they’ve done something they shouldn’t will stand there and blatantly lie, to protect themselves, or they’ll blame a sibling or a friend, some really hate sharing toys and will snatch others, most learn and grow out of this, or they at least learn if they don’t want to share their stuff, which people are entitled not to share, that they don’t expect things from others, the whole give and take.